Inside: Follow these step by step instructions on how to tile a tub surround that could save you a lot of money on bathroom renovation!

 About seventeen hundred dollars!

-That wasn’t in our budget and we knew it was something we could do ourselves and I’m so glad we did because I’m pretty sure I paid more attention to the details that were important to me than anyone else would.
+I’m so glad we took on the bathtub tiling because I’m pretty sure I paid more attention to the details that were important to me than anyone else would.

 This was the first time the hubs and I took on a tile job of this size and if we can do it, you can too.

 This post contains affiliate links for your convenience.
-You can read my full disclosure here.
+Read the full disclosure.

-Once we set the tub and had the plumbing all figured out we installed hardibacker (cement board) around our tub in place of drywall because it won’t absorb water.
+Once we set the tub and had the plumbing all figured out we installed HardieBacker (cement board) around our tub in place of drywall because it won’t absorb water.
 It installs just like drywall, it’s just harder to cut since it is much more solid.

-A few things to note before you start installing your wall tile…
+A few things to note before you start Tiling Around A Tub

 - Double check to make sure your tub is level in all directions (you probably already did this during the tub install).

-- You must make sure that you have a moisture barrier before tiling.
+You must make sure that you have a moisture barrier before tiling.

-- Once you’ve prepped and are ready for tile, decide where you are going to start placing the tile.
-You will want to consider the size of your tile and the length of your space so that you don’t end up with a really thin tile on the sides.
-I started on the bottom closest to the top of the tub and at the wall since my measurements made it so that I would have about 1/2 of a tile at the other end of my row.
+- You will want to consider the size of your tile and the length of your space so that you don’t end up with a really thin tile on the sides.
+I started on the bottom closest to the top of the tub and at the wall since my measurements made it so that I would have about ½ of a tile at the other end of my row.
 This makes for a really nice look.
 Take the time to plan it out before you start.

-- This project will go a lot faster if you have 2 people.
+This project will go a lot faster if you have 2 people.
 The hubs was the tile cutter and I placed the tiles.
 We rented a tile saw and set it up in the backyard.
 I applied mortar to the walls while he was cutting, which made things go faster.

 Below is a list of the exact tools and materials that I used and worked well for me.
 I received the tile for this project from The Tile Shop and was pleasantly surprised how easy it was to select tile online which saved me a lot of time.
 I definitely recommend them.

-Tools for Tiling A Tub Surround
+Tools For Tiling A Tub Surround

 - Two 5 gallon buckets for mixing mortar and grout